4.1.5. Attributing transport features

-Names of stations in Russia are taken from open sources with TP-4 priority.Attention.
+Names of railway stations in Russia are taken from open sources with the priority of the Tariff manual #4 of the Ministry of Railways.Attention.

 If the map item doesn't have an official name (in TP-4), then enter the name that is actually used in the official field.

 Write official names of railway stations that end in numbers (Perm-2, Povarovo-3) using Arabic numerals; enter any alternate names that include Roman numerals in the item card using the “also known as, historical” field.

 It is prohibited to draw railway stations located on the territory of military bases and closed cities overseen by Rosatom and the Ministry of Defense (see Section 3.1.4.
 Prohibited objects).

 The general rules for classifying railway stations are described in Section 126.96.36.199.2.
 Type.

 Draw stations that are not functioning but still exist as “ Non-passenger stations ”.

 If stations that are closed or have been excluded from the Ministry of Railways Tariff manual #4 or the lists of Russian railway stations have been demolished (meaning that rails were removed, tracks were dismantled, or passenger platforms were destroyed), then do not draw these stations and delete any previously drawn ones from the map.